lectron/kosmos/README.md

 [General Plugin Rules](https://github.com/minecraftly/kosmos/wiki/Plugin-Rules) (Important Read)

-[Make money via our bounty Program](https://www.bountysource.com/teams/minecraftly) We empower and compensate the community for helping us fix bugs and add new features.
+[Make money via our bounty Program](https://www.bountysource.com/teams/minecraftly)

+We empower and compensate the community for helping us fix bugs and add new features.
----

-#Welcome

-  Kosmos is a Minecraft server-side plugin that automatically creates and handles worlds loading, unloading, player interactions and more across one or many server instances.
-This type of virtualization use the least amount of code, CPU, RAM, and configurations as possible.
-It is designed & produced from scratch by [Viet Nguyen](https://vi.et), with assistance from friends, developers and helpers from the internet.
-Minecraftly is community-developed and will be remained free for personal, non-commercial use under [GNU GPLv3](LICENSE) license.

-  Minecraftly is compatible with most infrastructures, including but not limited to:
-  - Single machine
-  - Multiple machine clusters
-  - Cloud computing infrastructure
-  - Containers

 ---